nre-learning/antidote/docs/contribute/reviewer.rst

 ===========================

-**ALL** contributions to the NRE Labs curriculum must be done via a Pull Request, and Pull Requests can only be merged to ``master`` if the latest commit:
+**ALL** contributions to the NRE Labs curriculum must be done via a Pull Request, and Pull Requests can only be merged to ``master`` if the latest commit on that Pull Request's branch satisfies all of these requirements:

 1. Passes all Github CI checks
 2. Has a valid "accepted" review from a curriculum committer that is different from the PR creator.

+These are meant to be done in order.
+There is no point in conducting a review until all Github CI checks pass.
-At this point, the next step is for a reviewer to approve or make suggestions for a second round of edits for your content.
+However, once these are passing, the next step is for a reviewer to approve or make suggestions for a second round of edits for your content.
 Note that the goal for **each and every review** is not to nitpick or make it difficult to contribute to NRE Labs, but rather to ensure the content is reflected in the best light possible.
 Be patient and willing to adapt to feedback.